-I am a retired Physics Teacher with a Massachusetts teaching certificate for grades 5 through 12 and with NCLB highly qualified status.
-I have 10 years experience teaching high school physics, astronomy, and chemistry; 22 years experience designing computer hardware and networking equipment, and 10 years experience as a construction electrician.
+I am a retired teacher, instructor for the Naval Academy, and electrical engineer tutoring maths and sciences.
+I have a Massachusetts teaching certificate; 10 years experience teaching high school physics, astronomy, and chemistry; 22 years designing computer hardware and networking equipment; and 10 years as a construction electrician.
 Teaching is my 3rd career.
-After two other careers and 30 years prior work experience, I came to teaching as an advocation as well as a vocation.
+After two other careers and 30 years prior work experience, I came to teaching as an avocation as well as a vocation.

 I was an electrical engineer designing computer hardware for 20 years before becoming a teacher.
 Electrical Engineering is a study of physics, especially Electro-Magnetics, and the mathematics required to describe electrical systems and to solve EE problems.
 I have done advanced work in both physics and mathematics; and in my engineering work I applied my knowledge of mathematics and science in the solution of problems.